apache/nuttx-apps/nshlib/README.txt

   The behavior of NSH can be modified with the following settings in the configs/<board-name>/defconfig file:

+  * CONFIG_NSH_READLINE
+      Selects the minimal implementation of readline().
+This minimal implementation provides on backspace for command line editing.

+  * CONFIG_NSH_CLE
+      Selects the more extensive, EMACS-like command line editor.
+      Select this option only if (1) you don't mind a modest increase in the FLASH footprint, and (2) you work with a terminal that support VT100 editing commands.

+      Selecting this option will add probably 1.5-2KB to the FLASH footprint.

   * CONFIG_NSH_BUILTIN_APPS
       Support external registered, "builtin" applications that can be executed from the NSH command line (see apps/README.txt for